 Costa Rica has a healthy gambling industry in the real world, but the country is best known as the place where online betting sites go to get licensed.
 Costa Rica is attractive in that regard thanks to its stable government, adequate infrastructure, relaxed gaming laws and low tax rate.
 Several hundred online casinos, sportsbooks and poker rooms are headquartered out of Costa Rica for these very reasons.

 The country’s relaxed gaming laws are also somewhat of a thorn in the side of governments who attempt to prohibit online gambling.
 Costa Rica has almost zero regulations for sites licensed in the country.
 This makes it a major destination for operators interested in pursuing “off limits” markets such as the United States.

 Costa Rican betting sites are free to accept customers from every country in the world except one: Costa Rica.
 Any operator with a license is required to block access to locals.
 Locals, on the other hand, face no such restrictions.
 If you live in Costa Rica and want to gamble online, the world is open to you.

 Costa Rican Gambling Websites

-Even though Costa Rica is home to hundreds of local betting websites, these actually aren’t the best for locals.
+Even though Costa Rica is home to hundreds of local online betting sites, these actually aren’t the best for Costa Rican players.
 First of all, these sites aren’t even supposed to accept locals.
 Secondly, these casinos mostly cater to the US market.
 This means they use deposit methods designed for the United States, offer their services primarily in English and only accept the US dollar.